 What is a Letter to the Editor?

 A letter to the editor is shorter – aim for 150 words.
 This can respond to an article published in the paper or can share ideas that you think have been missing from the conversation so far.

 Things to consider while writing to your local paper

 Your voice and your perspective are both key to a good piece.
 The hook of the piece will be your compelling claim, fact or perspective, and how those things relate to your community, whether it be your municipality, province, or country.

 The main part of your piece should be key messages and evidence to support your argument.
-We've put together a list of bullet points of the importance of this moment in re-defining what is possible as we tackle the climate crisis and build a better world.
-We encourage you to include these in the body of your piece.
 Additional pieces to include are interesting facts, data in support of your point or the historical context of your perspective.
 Weave your experiences into the piece.
 Ensure that you use common language – too much jargon, and you lose your audience.
 Additionally, make sure that you properly cite or quote your sources.